uc-ngondogm/it3038c-scripts/Project1/README.md

 - 192.168.88.51 255.255.255.0

-From the batch file directory, run the program using Batch (you can only run this script as an administrator)
+From the batch file directory, run the program as administrator (you can only run and execute this script as an administrator).

 ```bash
 PS C:\it3038c-scripts\Project1> powershell -command "Start-Process staticdhcp.bat -Verb runas"